pudly/schmopera-hugo/content/articles/coming-up-on-the-big-coc-podcast.md

 date = "2014-03-07T09:00:00-05:00"
 lastmod = "2015-04-16T15:56:00-04:00"
 publishDate = "2014-03-07T09:00:00-05:00"
-slug = "coming-up-on-the-big-coc-podcast"
-title = "Coming up on The Big COC Podcast..."
+short_description = "Well, Schmopera is officially a veteran of the Big COC Podcast.
+Later this week, mark my third appearance on the COC's official podcast, joining guests Opera Canada editor Wayne Gooding and arts journalist Catherine Kustanczy (Hyperalleric, Torontoist).
+Host extraordinaire Gianmarco Segato will lead a chat about the latest current events in the opera world.
+What will the topics be?
+A little Met, a little elitism; but you'll have to listen to really find out.
+In the meantime, click here for archives of past episodes of the Big COC Podcast." slug = "coming-up-on-the-big-coc-podcast" title = "Coming up on The Big COC Podcast..."
 +++